leeahoward/object-to-html/README.md

 ### But Why?

 When developing NodeJS apps, I frequently want to see inside the server-side objects with which I'm working.
 This is particulary true when working with a new framework.
-There are two problems however with the simple approach of passing the object `JSON.stringify`:
+There are two problems however with the simple approach of passing the object to `JSON.stringify`:

-1. If you get back a string representation of the object, then even with the formatting options, its not very user-friendly to read - especially if the object is large and deep
+1. If `JSON.stringify` does give you back a string representation of the object, then even with the formatting options, its not very user-friendly to read - especially if the object is large and deep
-1. More of a problem however, is that `JSON.stringify()` might explode due to the presence of circular references within that object
+1. More of a problem however, is that `JSON.stringify()` explodes when passed an object containing circular references

 Therefore, rather than resorting to the tedious, trial-and-error approach of repeatedly calling `JSON.stringify` within a `try`/`catch` block, I thought I could achieve a more user-friendly result by writing my own solution.